 So my next (and last?) race of 2015 is next weekend when I run the Loch Ness Marathon.
 It will be my fourth time tackling the undulating course, and I am hoping that I make a good time.
 I doubt I’ll beat my record, or that I’ll reach my overall time goal for the year, but I am feeling a bit more confident that I’ll be able to survive the day.

 In the end, I crossed the finish line in 2.27.21.
-Not bad, though sadly not great.
+Not bad, but sadly not great.
 And, as always, you can see more of my race photos and stats here.